 What is IV Sedation?

 IV sedation is a type of sedation that requires having an anesthesiologist present.
 During IV sedation, a drug, usually an anti-anxiety medication, is administered into the blood system during dental treatment.
-The patient is administered sedation drugs under the guide of a doctor, and a breathing tube is placed to ensure that the patient is getting the proper amount of oxygen.
+The patient is administered sedation drugs under the direction and observation of a doctor, and a breathing tube is placed to ensure that the patient is getting the proper amount of oxygen.
 Although there are always risks to IV sedation, as the patient is monitored throughout the procedure, those risks can be minimized if the guidelines are followed.

 If you are going to have dental IV sedation, make sure that you make the proper arrangements for afterward.
 You are going to need someone to take you home from the appointment and to help you out once you get home.
 As it’s a more complex sedation method, anticipating some downtime is the best way to ensure that you are prepared after the procedure is complete.